mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       connectionId: number;

       /**
-       * A reason explaining why this connection was closed.
+       * A reason explaining why this Connection was closed.
        * Can be implemented as a string or enum.
        * Current valid values are:
-       *   - "stale":           The pool was cleared, making the connection no longer valid
+       *   - "stale":           The pool was cleared, making the Connection no longer valid
-       *   - "idle":            The connection became stale by being available for too long
+       *   - "idle":            The Connection became stale by being available for too long
-       *   - "error":           The connection experienced an error, making it no longer valid
+       *   - "error":           The Connection experienced an error, making it no longer valid
-       *   - "poolClosed":      The pool was closed, making the connection no longer valid */
+       *   - "poolClosed":      The pool was closed, making the Connection no longer valid */
       reason: string|Enum;
     }

     /**
-     *  Emitted when the driver starts attempting to check out a connection */ interface ConnectionCheckOutStartedEvent {
+     *  Emitted when the driver starts attempting to check out a Connection */ interface ConnectionCheckOutStartedEvent {
       /**